MateusWC/Freezed-Process-Killer/README.md

 Process(PID or Name): Chrome
 ```

-Check Delay(ms): The delay of check the process, verify if process not responding, in milliseconds.
+Check Delay(ms): The delay of check the process, verify if process not responding, in milliseconds, example:
 ```
 Check Delay(ms): 1000
 ```

-Confirmation Number(to kill a process): The number of confirmations that will need to kill a process
+Confirmation Number(to kill a process): The number of confirmations that will need to kill a process, example:
 ```
 Confirmation Number(to kill a process): 3 //will check 3 times in 1000ms = 1s
 ```